RenderKit/embree/doc/src/api.md

 32 bit vertex indices that specify unoriented edges.
 The edge crease weight buffer (RTC_EDGE_CREASE_WEIGHT_BUFFER) stores for each of theses crease edges a positive floating point weight.
 The larger this weight, the sharper the edge.
-Specifying a weight of infinify is supported and marks an edge as infinitely sharp.
+Specifying a weight of infinity is supported and marks an edge as infinitely sharp.
 Storing an edge multiple times with the same crease weight is allowed, but has lower performance.
-Storing the an edge multiple times with different crease weights results in undefined behaviour.
+Storing the an edge multiple times with different crease weights results in undefined behavior.
 For a stored edge (i,j), the reverse direction edges (j,i) does not have to get stored, as both are considered the same edge.